rahuld11/Hybrid_Search_for_Better_LLM_RAG_Retrieval/README.md

-Building an advanced local LLM RAG pipeline by combining dense embeddings with BM25
+Building an advanced local LLM RAG pipeline by combining dense embeddings with BM25,SentenceTransformer in Python environment

 -  Author : Rahul11